ubirch/ubirch-client-go/README.md

 store the keys persistently in the encrypted keystore.*

 ### X.509 Certificate Signing Requests
-The client creates X.509 Certificate Signing Requests (*CSR*) for the public keys of the devices it is managing.
+The client creates X.509 Certificate Signing Requests (*CSRs*) for the public keys of the devices it is managing.
-The CSR subject *Common Name* is the device UUID which corresponds to the public key.
+The *Common Name* of the CSR subject is the UUID associated with the public key.
-The subject *Organization* and *Country* can be set through the configuration.
+The values for the *Organization* and *Country* of the CSR subject can be set through the configuration.

 - add the following key-value pairs to your `config.json`:
 ```